-With that in mind, start with elevated planks with your hands on a bench, says Tripp, who adds that doing the move at an angle makes it easier.
+With that in mind, start with elevated planks with your hands on a bench, Tripp says, who adds that doing the move at an angle makes it easier.
 Once you build core strength, transition to the floor.
 Begin by performing several reps of short, 10-second plank holds — to focus on perfecting form — then gradually increase your time to 20- and 30-second holds.

-The Pallof press, also called the standing core press is another effective exercise to train your abs and prepare your core for planks, Tripp says.
+The Pallof press, also called the standing core press, is another effective exercise to train your abs and prepare your core for planks, Tripp says.

 - Anchor a resistance band around a stable object at waist height.

-- Grab the handle with both hands and step out to the side to create tension in the band.
+- Grab the band with both hands and step out to the side to create tension in the band.
 Brace your core to tuck your tailbone.

 - Keep your core engaged as you press your hands forward and away from you.
 Don't let your body rotate!

 - Pause, then slowly bring your hands back to start.